rminehan/postgres-json-demo/slides.md

 ---

-# If you want to follow on the beast
+# If you want to follow along

+There is a db setup on the beast

 Start redshift prod vpn